 Program Frequently Asked Questions

-Diversity Programs in Engineering staff has not yet determined whether we will hold an onsite or virtual program for summer 2021.
-Decisions are pending and will be guided by Cornell University, local, NY State, and CDC regulations to mitigate the spread of COVID-19.
+Diversity Programs in Engineering staff hopes to offer a fully in-person program in summer 2022.
+However, decisions are pending and will be guided by Cornell University, local, NY State, and CDC regulations to mitigate the spread of COVID-19.
 Applicants will be updated of any changes to the status of the program.

 What happens if I am selected to participate in CU LSAMP REU?